 Yes, you can!
-Being active is one of the best things you can do for yourself, even if you have rheumatoid arthritis (RA).
+Being active is one of the best things you can do for your health, even if you have rheumatoid arthritis (RA).
 You just have to know how to work within your limits.
-Your doctor or a physical therapist can help you with that.
+Your doctor or a physical therapist can help.

 When you make fitness a regular part of your life, the benefits include:

 - Better flexibility.
 Moving your joints helps relieve stiffness and keeps them flexible.

 - Stronger muscles.
 Exercise strengthens your muscles, which helps them support and protect your joints.

 - Denser bones.
 Arthritis-related inflammation, and some of the drugs that treat it, can make your bones more fragile and more likely to break.
 Working out boosts bone density, which could mean fewer fractures.

 - A healthier heart.
 Exercise is good for everyone's ticker.
 If you have RA, that's especially important, since the condition makes you more likely to get heart disease.

 - Feeling better.
 A good workout eases pain, boosts your mood, gives you more energy, helps you sleep better, and can make you feel better about yourself.
 Exercise with a friend to make it more fun and to motivate each other.